arthurmelton/selfhut/README.md

 ## Config

-This would be a server config that has every atibue set.
+This would be a server config that has every attribute set.
 ```toml
 name = "Billy Bob Jr"
 description = "I am supper cool and think that [This](https://exmaple.com) is really cool!"